 Couscous is one of those ingredients that comes and goes in our household.
 I’ll have a spate of using it in various dishes, then forget about it for a while.
 This halloumi shakshuka recipe from Hello Fresh has reminded me of just how good couscous can be.

 Hello Fresh is a recipe box delivery service.
 Seasonal fresh ingredients delivered right to your door so that you can have a flavoursome home cooked meal with a minimum of fuss.
-It can be a real godsend when you’ve run out of ideas as to what to cook.
+It can be a real godsend when you’ve run out of ideas and / or energy.

 The service can also save you time as you don’t need to do any shopping – win win.
 There’s just the right amount of ingredients for the recipes too so you’ll end up with no waste.
 Not that that’s ever an issue with me.
 I can always find something to do with leftovers.